open2b/scriggo-site/template-spec.md

 ## Import declarations

-The import statement has a new _import-for_ form.
+The import declaration has a new _import-for_ form.

 ```
 ImportDecl    = "import" ( ImportSpec | "(" { ImportSpec ";" } ")" ) .